alexmoini/My-Neural-Network-Framework/README.md

 # Neural Network with Numpy and Python
-This repo will have a neural network built from scratch!
+This repo will have a neural network framework built in Numpy